-Sarah Varghese leads the Cities Advisory Solution within KPMG in the Middle East Infrastructure practice.
-Sarah is an International City Strategist and graduated with a master's degree in Urban Design and bachelor's in Architecture.
-She is an Urban Transformation Leader with 25+ years of global experience - both private and public gained in Australia, the Middle East, the UK and India.
+Sarah Varghese leads the Cities Advisory Solution within KPMG in Middle East Infrastructure practice.
+Sarah is an International City Strategist, graduated with a master's degree in Urban Design and bachelor's in Architecture, and Urban Transformation Leader with 25+ years of global experience - both private and public - gained in Australia, the Middle East, the UK, and India.
 With her substantial experience in the design and delivery of major urban and city-shaping projects and associated infrastructure, particularly those entailing complex stakeholder management, tourism, and investment attraction strategies, Sarah brings a fresh global perspective to city and municipal challenges.

-Funding and financing

-Recommendations

-How KPMG can help

-Sarah Varghese

-Partner, Head of Cities Advisory KPMG in the Middle East
+Eric Wolfe Partner, Global Infrastructure Advisory KPMG in Canada

-Eric Wolfe Partner, Global Infrastructure Advisory KPMG in Canada Eric has almost 18 years of experience in KPMG in Canada's Infrastructure Advisory practice in Toronto.
+Eric has almost 18 years of experience in KPMG in Canada's Infrastructure Advisory practice in Toronto.
 His focus since joining the team has been on assisting public sector clients (municipal, provincial/ state, and federal) in Canada and internationally with respect to the planning, procurement, funding and delivery of major infrastructure projects.
 In 2022, Eric was named the National Cities Lead for KPMG in Canada and has been active in the municipal space assisting clients with business transformation activities and delivering major infrastructure programs and initiatives.